CIMCORP CAREERS —

 “I personally like to double-check everything to avoid any potential problems,” Ville says.

 A professional electrical engineer – especially in the automation field – will be meticulous, knowing the essentials but being willing to learn more and update their existing knowledge.
 He or she will also have strong communication skills.

-“We work together with various teams to reach the best possible solution – for example, with the project management, software and mechanical engineering departments,” Villa explains.
+“We work together with various teams to reach the best possible solution – for example, with the project management, software and mechanical engineering departments,” Ville explains.
 “Good collaboration also requires strong communication.”